SmartBear/zephyr-scale-file-converter/README.md

 # README #

-A file converter for converting *Zephyr* or *Xray* XML files to the *Zephyr Scale* XML file format.
+A file converter for converting *Zephyr for Jira Server/DC* or *Xray* XML files to the *Zephyr Scale* XML file format.
 After the conversion, the resulting file can be imported to Zephyr Scale.

 ## Requirements ##
 * NodeJs 8.x